Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Experiencing Local Beer Culture

 Beyond just finding the beer, I’ve found that engaging with the local beer culture really adds to the experience.
 This means talking to bartenders who are genuinely enthusiastic about beer – they can be your best guides.
 I’ve had some fantastic recommendations just by asking what they’d be drinking after a long shift.
-Also, be prepared for different serving sizes; smaller pours like a ‘demi’ (25cl) are common, and while it might seem small, it often means you can try more varieties.
-It’s all part of the adventure, and honestly, it makes the whole process more enjoyable.
-It’s about more than just the drink; it’s about the story behind it and the people who make it.
-I’ve found that the French craft beer scene is really rewarding when you take the time to explore it properly.
+Also be prepared for different serving sizes, like smaller pours such as a demi (25cl) are pretty common, and even if it feels small it usually means you can sample more varieties.

 A Toast to the Comeback